Last update: July 28, 2021

 Users may request a single resource or a combination of resources.
 Each request is subject to Startup Limits for each resource, shown in the Startup Request Resource Limits table below.
 Startup requests are further limited to no more than three separate computational resources, unless the abstract explicitly justifies the need for each resource to the reviewers' satisfaction.

-Startup allocations last one year, and a Principal Investigator (PI) may be awarded only one active Startup project at a time.
+A Principal Investigator (PI) may be awarded only one active Startup project at a time.
 NOTE: If you have an existing Research or Startup allocation, and would like a Startup-scale allocation on a new resource for the purposes described here, please request a Supplement to your existing project.

 Startup requests require minimal documentation: the project's abstract and the PI's CV.
 See below for requirement details and example Startup requests.
 You must have an XSEDE User Portal account in order to submit requests.

 Upon approval of the Startup allocation request, PIs can request that other users be given accounts to use the allocation.
 See Managing Allocations.